A Pobra do Brollón

 Yes

-Café Bar Restaurante Avenida, on the Camino, is highly recommended.
+Café Bar Restaurante Avenida, right on the camino, is recommended.

 The Road

-To leave A Pobra, the mojón taking you out of town is right next to the big Guardia Civil (national police) building, with its motto “Todo por la Patria” (everything for the homeland).
-You are soon on a beautiful green track, which comes out to the road paralleling the river – turn right and walk along the river.
+The mojón taking you out of town is next to the large Guardia Civil building with its "Todo por la Patria" motto.
+You're soon on a green track that emerges onto a road paralleling the river — turn right and walk along it.

 City Map